-The vineyards cover 34 hectares of vineyards in the individual layers Burgberg, Horn, pares, Rheinhöhe, Schlossberg and Sonnenhang (Ingelheim), as well as Blume and Bockstein (Elsheim).
-They are two-thirds of the red varieties Pinot Noir ( Pinot Noir ) Blue Portuguese.
+The vineyards cover 34 hectares of vineyards in the individual layers of Burgberg, Horn, pares, Rheinhöhe, Schlossberg and Sonnenhang (Ingelheim), as well as Blume and Bockstein (Elsheim).
+Two thirds of them are made with red Pinot Noir ( Pinot Noir ) Blue Portuguese.
 Frühburgunder.
 Dornfelder.
 St. Laurent.
 Merlot.
-Cabernet Sauvignon and black Riesling ( Pinot Meunier ), as well as one third with the white wine varieties Riesling.
+Cabernet Sauvignon and black Riesling ( Pinot Meunier ), as well as a third with the white wines Riesling.
 Sylvaner.
 Müller-Thurgau, Pinot Gris ( Pinot gris ), Pinot Blanc ( Pinot Blanc ) and Gewurztraminer planted.
-It is practiced near-natural, environmentally friendly viticulture.
+Environmentally friendly, environmentally friendly viticulture is practiced.
 The product range also includes fine brandies ( yeast. rape.
 Wine ), bottle-fermented sect. grape juice in red and white, as well wine jelly produced.